SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 ```

 This involves the following:
-- Creating of a custom password matcher.
+- Creating a custom password matcher.
-- Creating of a custom password assertion.
+- Creating a custom password assertion.
-- Implementing of password assertion for `&str`.
+- Implementing the password assertion for `&str`.
 - Leveraging the custom matcher in the assertion using the built-in trait `Should`.

-### Conclusion

-That's it for this article.
+We have arrived at the end of the article.
 I hope it was worth your time.

 I have an assertions crate called [clearcheck](https://github.com/SarthakMakhija/clearcheck).
 Do take a look if it excites you.